-Chart 3 Supply of deposits^{(a)(b)}
+Chart 3 Supply of deposits(a)(b)

-(a) See footnote (a) to Chart 1.

-(b) Question: 'How has the changing supply of deposits by households/PNFCs, unrelated to rates paid or non-price terms on those deposits, contributed to changes in the volumes of household/PNFC deposits that you have raised?'. (c) A positive balance indicates a positive contribution to deposit volumes from the supply of deposits.
+- (a) See footnote (a) to Chart 1. - (b) Question: 'How has the changing supply of deposits by households/PNFCs, unrelated to rates paid or non-price terms on those deposits, contributed to changes in the volumes of household/PNFC deposits that you have raised?'.

+(c) A positive balance indicates a positive contribution to deposit volumes from the supply of

-Chart 4 Factors affecting lenders' demand for household deposits^{(a)(b)} reasons for changes in the volumes of household deposits that you have raised?'. (c) A positive balance indicates a positive contribution to deposit volumes from the selected demand factor.
+Chart 4 Factors affecting lenders' demand for household deposits(a)(b)

+- (a) See footnote (a) to Chart 1.
+The green bars show the average responses over 2013 H1.
+The orange bars show the average responses over 2013 H2.
+The red diamonds show the - expectations for 2014 Q2. (b) Question: 'Which of the following demand factors have been/are likely to be important reasons for changes in the volumes of household deposits that you have raised - (c) A positive balance indicates a positive contribution to deposit volumes from the selected

+Chart 5 Factors affecting lenders' demand for PNFC deposits(a)(b)

-(a) See footnote (a) to Chart 1.
-The green bars show the average responses over 2013 Q1 and Q2.
-The red diamonds show the expectations for 2014 Q1. (b) Question: "Which of the following demand factors have been/are likely to be important significantly over the coming quarter, also driven by an expected significant decline in the volume of 'other' funding.
+- (a) See footnote (a) to Chart 1.
+The green bars show the average responses over 2013 H1 The orange bars show the average responses over 2013 H2.
+The red diamonds show the expectations for 2014 Q2. - (b) Question: 'Which of the following demand factors have been important reasons for changes - in the volumes of PNFC deposits that you have raised?'.